joshdors/portfolio/src/projects/montra.md

 ---
 title: "Montra"
+summary: "Designing an interface for a web based video creation tool."
 tags: project
-type: "Web App, UI Design"
-year: "2023"
 thumb: "/img/montra/thumb.webp"
 date: 2023-12-25
-showthumb: true
+year: 2023
+type: Product design
 ---

----

-## Background

-I had the oppurtunity to work on the design of [Montra](), a slide-based video editor that helps people make professional videos with a similar experience to making a PowerPoint presentation.
+I had the oppurtunity to work on the design of [Montra](http://montra.com), a slide-based video editor that helps people make professional videos with a similar experience to making a PowerPoint presentation.
 My role was to design a user interface based on pre-existing wireframes and to make changes to the user experience as I saw fit.
 This is a little walkthrough of how I designed the web app.

 ---

-## Improving the Existing Layout
+## Getting started

 After familiarizing myself with the app and its features, I started planning out the new layout that fixes a few problems the initial wireframes had.
 The pre-existing wireframes had components that overlapped the video preview section, something I didn't like from a user experience standpoint.